 Suppose a capacitor is connected across a battery through a switch.

-Due to zero potential difference between battery and capacitor, no current will flow through it.
+Due to zero potential difference among battery and capacitor, no current will flow through it.
 So, it can be said that initially a capacitor is short-circuited and finally open circuited when it gets connected across a battery or DC source.

 Working Principle of Capacitor in an AC Circuit